redis/redis-rcp/RCP10.md

 This can be useful for users looking to upgrade their Redis version to detect changes which may affect their setup.
 This command returns what the compiled in defaults are - not what the current values are.
-Combining this with the `config diff` command woudl allow administration tools to "reset" a value to the default for that version of Redis, for example.
+Combining this with the `config diff` command would allow administration tools to "reset" a value to the default for that version of Redis, for example.